roberto-carnevale/UnSalmoAlGiorno_Telegram/README.md

 Please connect me [by mail](mailto:kn35roby@gmail.com) if you need more information or connect the [minisite](https://sites.google.com/view/unsalmoalgiorno/home)
 Please consider the site is in Italian and all contents are addresses to Italian speaker.
 The code and the comments are written in English.

 See also linked projects to this multi-channel bot & app.
-[Twitter](https://github.com/roberto-carnevale/UnSalmoAlGiorno_twitter) and [Web active pages](https://github.com/roberto-carnevale/UnSalmoAlGiorno_web)
+[Twitter](https://github.com/roberto-carnevale/UnSalmoAlGiorno_twitter), [Web active pages](https://github.com/roberto-carnevale/UnSalmoAlGiorno_web) [Facebook](https://github.com/roberto-carnevale/UnSalmoAlGiorno_FB)